GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 ## 4BN/1BDE

-The 4BN is known as the WSAR (Wilderness Search and Rescue) BN.
+The 4BN is known as the WSAR (Wilderness Search and Rescue) Battalion.

 **What We Do**

-The 4BN specialty is WSAR and we train regularly to sharpen and extend our skills and capabilities to support that mission.
-4BN is also a force multiplier for TRADOC to guest instruct at SAR II classes and is also a certified BN to host and run a SAR II course.
+The 4the Battalion specializes in wilderness search and resuce.
+The 4th Battalion regularly trains to sharpen and extend our skills and capabilities to support that mission.
+The 4BN is also a force multiplier for TRADOC to guest instruct at SAR II classes and is also certified to host and run a SAR II course.

 While our primary tasking is SAR, we are also trained and proficient to deploy for all GSDF missions.
-Those missions include urban SAR, POD operations, FEMA and GEMA support during natural disasters, augmenting and supporting our National Guard troops by providing opposition forces and providing support to local municipalities (from simple traffic control to running entire parades).
+Those missions include urban SAR, point of distribution operations, FEMA and GEMA support during natural disasters.
+The 4th Battalion augmenting and supporting our National Guard troops by providing opposition forces and providing support to local municipalities (from simple traffic control to running entire parades).
 The Governor is our Commander-In-Chief but we serve the citizens of Georgia.

 **Area of Operation**

-The Area of Operations (AO) for 4BN is centered around the North Georgia mountains and surrounding areas.
+The Area of Operations (AO) for 4BN is centered around the north Georgia mountains and surrounding areas.
 However, we can be and have been deployed to locations across Georgia whenever needed to augment the National Guard units and serve the citizens of our state.

 **When & Where Do We Train**